-Clients rely on GeoEngineers’ extensive geotechnical experience for retaining structures, foundation support systems, right-of-way improvements, seismic and pavement design, bike lanes and pedestrian walkways.
+Clients rely on GeoEngineers’ extensive geotechnical and structural design experience for retaining walls, foundation-support systems, right-of-way improvements, temporary structures, seismic and pavement design, bike lanes and pedestrian walkways.
 Add to this our experience with roadway drainage, groundwater evaluations, corridor reconnaissance and environmental analysis, and we have the tools and know-how to deliver results on the toughest transportation projects.

 GeoEngineers has a long history of working with state departments of transportation (DOTs) and provides on-call services to DOTs in Louisiana, Washington, Oregon, Idaho and Missouri.
 Our breadth of company expertise and strong familiarity with geotechnical and environmental DOT policies, American Association of State Highway and Transportation Officials (AASHTO) specifications and Federal Highway Association (FHWA) guidelines for state transportation projects means industry-leading work, which has received both state and federal recognition.
 Our staff experience and extensive history of DOT work in multiple states positions us to take on a range of projects through traditional bid-build or alternative design-build project-delivery methods.

 GeoEngineers’ national Construction Design Group specializes in a suite of interdisciplinary engineering design services for heavy civil contractors.
 Their work includes temporary structural design, geotechnical investigation and design, temporary excavation support, soil-structure interaction, seismic modeling and dewatering—all under one roof.
 This approach gives contractors a single point of contact and more predictable pricing for complex and fast-paced infrastructure projects across the United States and abroad.